jiazhen-rong/SpatialMT/README.md

 # SpatialMT
-This GitHub contains the beta version of the Spatial Mitochondrial Variant Test (SpatialMT) package.
+This GitHub contains the beta version of the Spatial Mitochondrial Variant Test - SUMMIT package.

+All the analysis codes are within the Analysis Folder.

 For Single-cell enriched mitochondrial variant related test and filtering, please view our previous package [scmtVT](https://github.com/jiazhen-rong/scmtVT).